mattrussi/gitlab-com-runbooks/docs/ci-runners/alerts/CiRunnersServiceCiRunnerJobsApdexSLOViolationSingleShard.md

 ### 1. Verify Shard Status

-- Check if the specific shard is affected
+- Check if a specific shard is affected, for example, by using the `json.shard` filter in Kibana.
-- Common shards that have shown issues: `private`, `shared-gitlab-org`, `tamland`
+- Common shards that have shown issues: `private`, `gitlab-org`, `tamland`
 - Most issues appear in these shards due to resource constraints

 ### 2. Check Runner Manager Logs